Azure/azure-sdk-for-net/eng/common/scripts/job-matrix/README.md

 #### Replace values

 Replacements for values can be passed to the matrix as an array of strings, each matching the format of `<keyRegex>=<valueRegex>/<replacementValue>`.
-The replace argument will find any permutations where the key matches the key regex and the value matches the value regex, and replace the value with the replacement specified.
+The replace argument will find any permutations where the key fully matches the key regex and the value fully matches the value regex, and replace the value with the replacement specified.

 NOTE:
+- The replacement value supports regex capture groups, enabling substring transformations, e.g. `Foo=(.*)-replaceMe/$1-replaced`.
+See the below examples for usage.
-- For each value, the first replacement provided that matches will be the only one applied.
+- For each key/value, the first replacement provided that matches will be the only one applied.
 - If `=` or `/` characters need to be part of the regex or replacement, escape them with `\`.

 For example, given a matrix config like below: